networknext/next/docs/run_your_own_client_and_server.md

 ## 5. Connect your client to your server in google cloud

-Modify client.cpp so that it connects to the IP address of your Google Cloud VM, with port 50000:
+Modify client.cpp so that it connects to the external IP address of your Google Cloud VM on port 50000:

 ```
 const char * server_address = "34.67.212.136:50000";